-Accurate records will be made on CPOM's as soon as practicable and will clearly distinguish between observation, fact, opinion, and hypothesis.
+Accurate records will be made on the school's CPOMS system as soon as practicable and will clearly distinguish between observation, fact, opinion, and hypothesis.
 All records will state who is providing the information, the date and time, information will be recorded in the child's words where possible and a note made of the location and description of any injuries seen, if this is a paper record than this should be signed.
 An example of how this is done can be found in Appendix 3.
 Photographs of injuries will not be taken.